 Any persons other than Barnesville High School students, staff, or Board of Education personnel, are regarded as visitors.
 These individuals must report to the principal's office before going anywhere in the building.
 An exception would be made on an advance request with the principal's office from guests.
 A visitor's pass may be issued for properly registered guests of the school.
 Unless there is a specific reason, simply visiting classes is discouraged.
+All guests must provide the school secretary a drivers-license or picture ID to gain access to the building-during the school day.
 If a student wishes to bring a guest to school, arrangements must be made with the high school principal at least two days in advance or all requests will be denied.